 How much does it cost to neuter/spay a dog?

 There are some factors to consider when looking at the cost of spaying or neutering your dog.
 Straightforward, non-complicated surgeries have a standard cost.
-Considerations that result in added surgical/anaesthetic time and therefore impact the cost of surgery include age/body condition of pet, if one or both testicle is “hidden” (has not descended into the scrotum yet), and concurrent needs such as repair of an umbilical hernia.
-All of our pets undergoing procedures requiring anaesthesia receive a complete physical exam before anaesthetics being administered.
-Intravenous fluid therapy, hands on and equipment based monitoring during surgery, as well as preventive and post-operative pain control is included with your dog’s spay/neuter.
-We strongly advise that your pet has pre-anaesthetic testing performed in our in-house lab, regardless of age.
+Considerations that result in added surgical/anesthetic time and therefore impact the cost of surgery include age/body condition of the pet, if one or both testicle is “hidden” (has not descended into the scrotum yet), and concurrent needs such as repair of an umbilical hernia.
+All of our pets undergoing procedures requiring anesthesia receive a complete physical exam before anesthetics being administered.
+Intravenous fluid therapy, hands-on and equipment-based monitoring during surgery, as well as preventive and post-operative pain control, is included with your dog’s spay/neuter.
+We strongly advise that your pet has pre-anesthetic testing performed in our in-house lab, regardless of age.
 This testing allows us to do an “internal exam” by assessing organ and blood cell health the morning of surgery.
-These tests are one more step we can take to make your dog’s anaesthesia/surgery as safe as possible.
+These tests are one more step we can take to make your dog’s anesthesia/surgery as safe as possible.
 We are happy to speak with you about your pet’s surgical estimate.
 Please call Harbour Cities Veterinary Hospital for more information.